Program of Studies 2023-2024 » Mathematics

 Mathematics

-Four credits of mathematics are required of all students to fulfill graduation requirements.
-Many colleges require completion of Trigonometry.
-In these courses, students develop skills in problem solving and critical thinking.
+Students are required to take four credits of mathematics to fulfill graduation requirements.
+In these mathematics courses, students develop competencies in communicating mathematically, modeling problem solving, analyzing functions, creating equations, and seeing structure in expressions.
 Placement within mathematics courses are made by teacher recommendation.
-When considering recommendations, successful completion” of a course would typically be indicated by a grade of “C” or better.
-Students are encouraged to purchase their own calculators.
+When considering recommendations, “successful completion” of a course would typically be indicated by a grade of “C” or better.
+Students are encouraged to purchase their own scientific or graphing calculators.
+Students are also encouraged to advance to the next course as many colleges require completion of Trigonometry included in the course PreCalculus.

 math